-Leading meaningful discussion with teenagers is a big part of any youth ministry experience.
+Leading small group discussions with teenagers is a big part of any youth ministry experience.
 Whether in Wednesday night small group or during mission trip processing, make the most of the time you have in a circle with students.
 See if any of the following tips will help you be a better small group leader.

 2. Give students permission to talk.
 Emphasize that this is a safe place to share.
-Students don’t have to share their deepest things with the entire group, but encourage them to talk with someone with whom they feel safe.
+Students don’t have to share their deepest things with the entire group, but as a small group leader, encourage them to talk with someone with whom they feel safe.

 3. Allow time to answer.
 Our tendency is to answer the questions we ask.
 Two seconds of silence can seem like an eternity.
 A good practice is to ask a question and then mentally count to five.
 It will seem awkward at first, but it will allow for people to think and answer when they are ready.

 4. Rephrase effectively.
 If you wait several seconds and it seems no one understands the question, then you can rephrase it, but do so carefully.
-Keep the question open-ended.
+Keep the small group discussion questions open-ended.
 Do not answer it or change it to a “yes or no” question.
 Questions with one-word answers do not promote processing.
 For example:

 If the question is, “After what you saw today, how do you feel?”